laoren2/Project-X/README.md

 # Project-X
-Application for national sports racing.
+Application sportsx is a comprehensive sports platform.
+We are committed to creating a sports career for every sports enthusiast.